 The importance of multi-agency oriented cross-sectoral cooperation in case of CBRNe attacks is emphasised in the EU CBRN Action Plan 2017.
-CBRNe response principally requires same set of procedures from initial response phase to resilience of situation.
-Data from available resources (findings from PROACTIVE report D2.3, SOPs and questionnaires data) show that major differences between countries exists when it comes to which agency is responsible for leading an intervention and for some other particular tasks (e.g. explosive ordnance disposal - EOD).
-Indeed, the questionnaire results demonstrate that the level at which an incident is managed varied greatly amongst participants, as seen in Figure 3.
+CBRNe response principally requires the same set of procedures from initial response phase to resilience of situation.
+Data from available resources (findings from PROACTIVE report D2.3, SOPs and questionnaires data) show that major differences between countries exist when it comes to which agency is responsible for leading an intervention.